Product and manufacturing information: Uses and visualization

-Views" are specific to Dassault Systems CATIA, etc.).
+Views" are specific to Dassault Systèmes CATIA, etc.).

 For anyone to be able to display any kind of PMI View, Adobe Systems has unified their format and added their description to the PDF format (version 1.7).

 Communication deliverables

 In an effort to unify the visualization of PMI across the different existing solutions, Adobe Systems has released a version of the Myriad CAD font that allows display of PMI information from almost any CAD application.
 Similarly, Siemens Digital Industries Software offers downloadable font sets for multiple languages such as for Asian character sets.